Non-Alcoholic Beer in Vienna

 Experience beer garden chaos with NA from the tap (Fass in German)!
 Their Budweiser Budvar NA is served cold and frothy under the trees.
 While the bottled version can be watery with metallic notes, the tap version is indistinguishable from its alcoholic counterpart - perhaps with slightly less head.

 Beck's Blue (DE) will sometimes be on the menu.
 It's a little hard to come by as it is only sold through wholesale drink distributors that aren't locked down through contracts with other breweries.
-I've had it at some nightclubs (which normally have Heineken 0.0) in the city or Schilfhütte and Gastwirtschaft Zum Ockermüller, but these are not central locations.
+I've had it at some nightclubs in the city or Schilfhutte and Gastwirtschaft Zum Ockermuller, but these are not central locations.
 If you see it, enjoy the rarity.
 European Beck's is still a great beer and their NA Blue is even better.

 The standard hotdog style sausage in Vienna (Wien) is called Frankfurter, and in Frankfurt they are called Wieners (Vienna's).
 Geography can be confusing!